-The Dennemora Hotel, built in 1863, during the height of the Civil War was a two-story hotel located next to the Shelby Iron Works.
-The site was a popular tourist destination due to the access to a natural spring.
-During the Civil War, the Iron Works supplied the Confederate Navy with pig iron for their ironclad vessels.
+The Dannemora Hotel was built in 1863 during the height of the Civil War.
+The two-story hotel located next to the Shelby Iron Works, and a popular tourist destination due to the access to a natural spring.
+During the Civil War, the Shelby Iron Works supplied the Confederate Navy with pig iron for their ironclad vessels.
 The hotel was a popular weekend destination for the public, but the employees of the Iron Works also used it as a boarding house.

 The Shelby Hotel served the community at a time when the iron industry was at its peak.
 It was the first hotel in the state of Alabama with electricity and internal plumbing.
 No other hotel in the area had that at that time.
 The hotel’s proximity to the Shelby Iron Works was the key to having running water since the foundry needed a constant water source to operate.
 The hotel’s builders seized the opportunity to tie the hotel into the foundry’s water source.